Proto-Greek language: Palatalization

 Consonants followed by consonantal *y were palatalized, producing various affricate consonants (still represented as a separate sound in Mycenaean) and geminated palatal consonants.
 Any aspiration was lost in the process.
 The palatalized consonants later simplified, mostly losing their palatal character.
 Palatalization occurred in two separate stages.
 The first stage affected only dental consonants, and the second stage affected all consonants.

 First palatalization

-The first palatalization caused dentals + *y to ultimately become alveolar affricates:
+The first palatalization replaced post-PIE sequences of dental stop + *y with alveolar affricates:

-The affricate derived from the first palatalization of *ty and *tʰy merged with the outcome of the inherited clusters *ts, *ds and *tʰs, all becoming *ts.
+The affricate derived from the first palatalization of *ty and *tʰy merged with the outcome of the inherited clusters *ts, *ds and *tʰs, all becoming *t͡s.